ItzLoonie/spicy-mycena-64-patches/README.md

 You will also be told what course was affected by an Uncollect Random Coin Trap.\
 Item tiers are also reflected.

+## DynOS AP
+An updated version of the dynosAP patch, as the core version is incompatible with Spicy Mycena 64.

 ## Easy Airborne Coins
 This patch makes collecting coins and star secrets easier when flying with the Wing Cap or when being fired from a Cannon.